I moved to Marrowstone Island in June 2014 and have been gradually setting up a new station.

 The picture above is me in 1969 as a Novice.
 I still have a NC57B and DX40 on the air.

-I have a PiRLP node operating as IRLP 4251 and Echolink 227301 that is connected to the Marrowstone Island Amateur Radio Club UHF repeater, AA7MI.
+I have a PiRLP node operating as IRLP 4251 and Echolink 227301 (AH6EZ-L) that is connected to the Marrowstone Island Amateur Radio Club UHF repeater, AA7MI.
 I am the first President.

 You must be logged in to file a report on this page